-That means that if you want to keep a copy of your presentation with all your notes, you’ll first want to save a copy of your presentation.
+So, if you want to keep a copy of your notes, you should first save a copy of your presentation.

-To print your speaker notes as handouts, simply:
+To print your PowerPoint speaker notes as handouts, simply:

-- Change from Full Page Slides to Notes Pages
+- Change the slides dropdown to Notes Pages

 - Click Print